brainhack-school2025/elkhantour_project/README.md

 4. Gorgolewski KJ, Alfaro-Almagro F, Auer T, Bellec P, Capotă M, Chakravarty MM, et al. BIDS apps: Improving ease of use, accessibility, and reproducibility of neuroimaging data analysis methods.
 PLoS Comput Biol.
 2017;13: e1005209.

 ## ✨ Aknowledgements
-This library will be based on previous published code by Dr. Clara A. Moreau & Dr. Sebastien Ursh
+This library will be based on previous published code by Dr. Clara A. Moreau & Dr. Sebastien Urchs

 The original version of the scripts can be found here : https://github.com/claramoreau9/NeuropsychiatricCNVs_Connectivity